tbellembois/gochimitheque/README.md

 Et voilà !

-Now login with the email `admin@chimitheque.com` and password `chimitheque`, and change the password immediatly.
+Now login with the email `admin@chimitheque.fr` and password `chimitheque`, and change the password immediatly.

 Do not use this mode in production.